-Smite is an upcoming MOBA game from High-Rez Studios, makers of Tribes Ascend.
+Smite is a MOBA game from Hi-Rez Studios, makers of Tribes Ascend.
 Unlike most other MOBA games, Smite is played in third person view instead of the classic isometric perspective popularized by DOTA and it's other derivatives.
 Instead of heroes or champions, the players in Smite get to control gods from various mythological pantheons, like Greek, Egyptian, Chinese, etc. Like in almost all MOBA games, it takes place on a map of three lanes, defended by towers that have regular waves of NPCMooks running down them.
-The objective of the player is to help these "Mooks" destroy the enemy towers and eventually their base (or Minotaur, in this case (Now the Titan, #Remember The Minotaur)) while preventing the enemy team from doing the same.
+The objective of the player is to help these "Mooks" destroy the enemy towers and eventually their base (Or Titan in this case) while preventing the enemy team from doing the same.
 Players gain gold and experience for killing NPCs and enemy gods which they respectively use to buy new items and level up to improve their abilities.
 Smite, however, includes several other game modes that deviate from the standard formula.

 Conquest: The aforementioned standard game mode.

 Assault: A spin-off of the standard game mode seen in others MOBAs, where in players take randomly selected gods and go in only one lane and have one chance to buy items at the shop after spawning, being unable to heal up from it or buy again until after death and respawn.
 This is based off a popular game mode "all random all mid" that has been seen in numerous other MOBAs.

 Domination: A control-point based game mode similar to the Battlefield series' conquest mode.
 Teams have a pool of tickets, and controlling more points out of the three on the map than the enemy team causes their tickets to drain until they run out and are defeated.
 Killing enemy players deducts one ticket per kill as well.